 Where did talents go? #quitmyjob

-#quitmyjob is trending everywhere.
-The Great Resignation is hitting the job market brutally.
-A record of 4.4million people (3% of US workforce) quit in September, and that’s following the 4.3million recorded in August.
-Not exactly the most encouraging news for organizations reopening their offices after a prolonged hybrid work model.
+#quitmyjob was trending everywhere.
+The Great Resignation was hitting the job market — a record 4.4 million people quit in September 2021 alone, following 4.3 million in August.
+Not encouraging news for organisations reopening after a prolonged period of hybrid work.

 #quitmyjob on TikTok